maxbechtold/tante-emmas/src/hints/tasks.md

 ----

 * <div class="tests-green">The tests are green</div>
-* Change some arguments of the tested method (in the tests) and run the tests again
+* Change the timestamp argument in some of your tests
-* <div class="tests-green">Astonishingly the tests are green</div>
+* <div class="tests-green">Astonishingly the tests stay green</div>
 * You see: This green state is treacherous
 * Analyze what the recorded method does and analyze which aspects of the method were not recorded